Santa Parade Team

 The incredible people that are involved with our creative, are next level A-MAZ-ING (even if we do say so ourselves).
 The ideas and the designs that they come up with year upon year, is truly outstanding.

-A - "After Years of doing the parade, I find inspiration in everyday living, the Santa parade is always in the back of your mind.
-I am draw to virtually anything Big, bold and bright colours for the effect it has in your mind thereafter.
+A - "After years of doing the Parade, I find inspiration in everyday living, the Santa Parade is always in the back of your mind.
+I am drawn to virtually anything big, bold and bright colours for the effect it has in your mind thereafter.

 "I won’t lie, the Parade day itself, freaks me out.
 For all the time, effort and love we put into our creations, one logistical bad move and it could be a major crisis.
 I relax when the event day is over and then start to process the success of another great year!"

-Q - How did you get involved to be a part of the Creative team and why?
+Q - How did you get involved with the Creative team and why?